kmrsimkhada/Audio_Project/README.md

 • over time vs. over frequency)

 • Together, the two spectrograms (harmonic / percussive) equal the original spectrogram: Hh,i + Ph,i = Wh,i

+Libraries used:

+• Librosa

+• Matplotlib for plotting the spectrogram

+• Sounddevice for listening the seperated signals.

+• Numpy

+Result:

+• Two different seperated audio signals harmonic one and percussive one was generated.